danilnagy/design-ai/docs/working_with_data/index.md

         pts.append(pt)
 ```

+Notice that when we create a set of integers to iterate over using the `range()` function, we are adding 1 to both `u_num` and `v_num`.
+This is because we need to generate one extra row and column of points to make sure we have enough points to generate all the panels required.

 Make sure you have an output called `pts` created on the `Python` component.
 You should now see the grid of points laying evenly along the surface.

 ![](images/1_04.png)

 ### Step 4.
 Create the panels

-Now that we have our surface points generated we will start to generate the geometry of the surface panel by first drawing a `Polyline` representing the exterior outline of each panel.
+Now that we have our surface points generated we will start to generate the geometry of the panel itself.
+We will start by drawing a `Polyline` representing the exterior outline of each panel.

 Right now our points are stored sequentially in a single list.
 This will make it difficult to access them in a structured way while generating the panel `Polylines`.
-To make this job easier, we will rework our data structure so that `pts` is now a list of lists, each of which represents just the points in a single row of the grid.
-The full code should now be:
+To make this job easier, we will rework our data structure so that `pts` is a list of lists, each of which represents just the points in a single row of the grid.
+Below is the full code to this point (the changed lines are marked with comments):

 ```python
 import Rhino.Geometry as rh